soffes/blog/published/2008-09-26-twitter-from-quicksilver/twitter-from-quicksilver.markdown

 ---
-title: Twitter from Quicksilver
+tags:
+- development
-categories: development mac
+- mac
 ---

+# Twitter from Quicksilver

 ==So I am a huge [Quicksilver](http://blacktree.com) fan!== I use it constantly.
 You can do so much with it.
 Since I love keyboard shortcuts so much, so it's probably one of my favorite apps.
 It is the first thing I download and install when I get a new Mac.